cuba/PiuPiu/README.md

 }).send()
 ```

-You will have crashes if you force unwrap anything in your callbacks (i.e. usign a `!`).
+You will have crashes if you force unwrap anything in your callbacks (i.e. using a `!`).
 We suggest you **ALWAYS** avoid force unwrapping anything in your callbacks.

 Always unwrap your objects before using them.
 This includes any `IBOutlet`s that the system generates.
 Use a guard, Use an assert.
 Use anything but a `!`.